jmiserez/sts/HBREADME.md

 $ ant
 ```

 Then, rerun the above steps (dpp 1 2) and take a look at the resulting output.
 The result should be 1 commuting, 1 harmful (dpp 1 2), and 5 commuting, 3 harmful (dpp 2 1, dpp 1 2).
 Looking at the graph it can be seen that the race described in the paper has disappeared.

-Currently this is due to insufficient filtering of r/w races: Using the (very crude) filter_rw commandline option gets rid of these:
+The remaining races are due to insufficient filtering of r/w races: Using the (very crude) filter_rw commandline option gets rid of these:

 ```
 $ ./sts/happensbefore/hb_graph.py experiments/demo_floodlight_flawedfw/hb.json --filter_rw